 Much more glamorous and found strutting his stuff in the farm enclosure at the park, is a peacock.
 As if on cue, Mr Peacock seemed quite proud to shake a tail feather or two, and put on a nice display for the assembled photographers.
 He did have to compete for attention with some rather cheeky piglets tearing up their muddy paddocks, so it’s lucky he had those shiny feathers to shake.

 Near the farm enclosure are more aviaries, the sort you can wander through and get quite close to the birds.
 As they flew around over my head, I did wonder about the chances of receiving a dollop of bird poo on my head.
 And when I say dollop, I don’t mean a dainty splash that could be easily wiped away…

 Fortunately I escaped poop-free this time, and managed to take a few photos.
 The parrots are very colourful birds and make great subjects.
 It’s especially good when you’re actually inside their cage, so there’s no unsightly wire spoiling your auto-focus.
 Now there’s a good reason to brave the poo!

 Birds: Light As A Feather

 I did comment out loud that the cages had a way of ruining a perfectly good photo opportunity.
 It’s hard enough to get the right light, without having to worry about wires!
 I was swiftly reminded that they were, after all, BIRDS.
 There was a pretty good reason for the cages!

 Or maybe I’ll just stick to admiring the work of professional photographers?

-The writer and her family were guests of East Coast Natureworld.
+Think Tasmania visited as guests of East Coast Natureworld.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!